Popcorn-Factory/Arsonist-RoR2/README.md

 ## Latest Update

 - 2.0.0
+    - New Content:
+        - New Mastery Skin!
+        - New Primary!
+Read below for more info!
     - Stat Changes
         - Increased Base damage stat from 8 -> 12
     - Core Skill Changes